-Aligning the assessment to the learning outcomes - delivered through teaching and learning activities - students and staff can clearly identify what has been achieved as well as how and where improvement can be made.
+Aligning the assessment to the learning outcomes, delivered through teaching and learning activities, students and staff can clearly identify what has been achieved as well as how and where improvement can be made.

-Assessment will align to suit the needs of both the learner and the course.
-An adaptive assessment approach will create a structured, fluidity of assessment and evaluation methods that offers the learner what they are looking for whilst ensuring pedagogical rigour.
+To be relevant to the range of courses offered within this programme - from Professional Cert to Professional Diploma - delivered as long & skinny, short & fat, micro experiences, intensive experiences, intervals, on-demand etc.- assessment will align to suit the needs of both the learner and the course.
+An adaptive assessment approach will create a structured, fluidity of assessment and evaluation methods for each, that offers the learner what they are looking for whilst ensuring pedagogical rigour.